tailor-platform/terraform-provider-tailor/docs/resources/tailordb_gql_permission.md

 Required:

 - `left` (Attributes) Operand for this condition. (see [below for nested schema](#nestedatt--policies--conditions--left))
 - `operator` (String) Comparison operator for this condition.
-Supported values are 'eq', 'ne', 'in', 'nin'.
+Supported values are 'eq', 'ne', 'in', 'nin', 'hasAny', 'nhasAny'.
 - `right` (Attributes) Operand for this condition. (see [below for nested schema](#nestedatt--policies--conditions--right))

 <a id="nestedatt--policies--conditions--left"></a>